-Alabama’s Saban tests positive for virus, has mild symptoms
+Tide’s Saban tests positive for virus, will miss Iron Bowl

 “He has very mild symptoms, so this test will not be categorized as a potential false positive,” the statement said.
 “He will follow all appropriate guidelines and isolate at home.”

+The Crimson Tide is set to face its biggest rival Saturday at Bryant-Denny Stadium without the 69-year-old, six-time national champion coach.
+Offensive coordinator Steve Sarkisian, a former head coach at USC and Washington, will oversee preparations within the football building and oversee the team on game day.

-The 69-year-old Saban previously received a false positive ahead of the game with Georgia but didn’t have any symptoms.
+Saban said he has had a runny nose, but no major symptoms.
+He had previously received a false positive ahead of the game with Georgia but didn’t have any symptoms that time.

 He was cleared to coach in the game after subsequent tests leading up to the game came back negative.

 Elsewhere, No. 7 Cincinnati’s game at Temple this weekend was canceled because both teams are dealing with COVID-19 issues.